Junior dos Santos: Heavyweight title contender (2010–2011)

 Dos Santos faced Roy Nelson on 7 August 2010, at UFC 117.
 The fight saw Dos Santos use a variety of strikes and, for the first time, a successful takedown.
 Despite Dos Santos's striking ability, Nelson was able to stay in the fight, resulting in the fight going to decision.
 Dos Santos won the fight via unanimous decision.
-Following the win, Dos Santos was expected to challenge Cain Velasquez for the heavyweight title.
+Following the win, there was speculation that Dos Santos would challenge Cain Velasquez for the heavyweight title.
 However, a torn rotator cuff suffered by Velasquez side-lined the champion for nearly a year.

 On 11 January 2011, the president of the UFC, Dana White, announced that Dos Santos would be one of the coaches of The Ultimate Fighter Season 13, opposite Brock Lesnar.
 They were scheduled to face each other on 11 June 2011, at UFC 131, but Lesnar pulled out of the bout due to a recurrence of diverticulitis and was replaced by Shane Carwin.
 Dos Santos dominated Carwin and won the fight via unanimous decision, relying predominantly on his boxing skills, but showed more variety in his game by landing a couple of kicks and completing two takedowns in the third round.